surtarso/ASAPCabinetFE/UserManual.md

 ## Tweaking Stuff with the Configuration Menu

 You don't need to manually edit any config files; everything you want to change is accessible through the in-app configuration menu.
-The idea is for you to have a freedom to tweak anything you like to the frontend your own.
+The idea is for you to have the freedom to tweak anything you'd like to make the frontend your own.

 ### Opening the Menu